franzprante/reprod-fin-copied/content/post/2017-04-14-r-for-enterprise-understanding-r-s-startup.md

 ### Record sessionInfo automatically

-Reproducibility is a critical part of any analysis done in R. One challenge for reproduible scripts and documents is tracking the version of R packages used during an analysis.
+Reproducibility is a critical part of any analysis done in R. One challenge for reproducible scripts and documents is tracking the version of R packages used during an analysis.

 The following code can be added to a .Rprofile file within an RStudio project to automatically log the `sessionInfo()` after every RStudio session.

-This log could be referenced if an analysis needs to be run at a later date and fails due to a package discrepency.
-(For an automated solution that follows a similar pattern checkout the [`packrat`](https://rstudio.github.io/packrat/) package).
+This log could be referenced if an analysis needs to be run at a later date and fails due to a package discrepancy.

 ```r
 .Last <- function(){